 Self-respect – When you are riding high on self-respect, you love and respect others.
 You do not harm others, your self-respect will never let you do so.
 Instead, you help others whenever they need it.

 Ego– You have unreasonably high expectations from others.
 When people fulfill your expectations, you feel positive about them.
-But when your expectations are not fulfilled by them, you get deeply hurt and feel negative about them.
+But they do not fulfill your expectations, you get hurt and feel negative about them.
 You don’t realize that it is not the responsibility of others to fulfill your expectations.

-Self-respect– Generally, you don’t have expectation from people.
+Self-respect– You don’t have expectations from people.
 As a result, you don’t lose precious people because of your unreasonable expectations.

 Ego– You never ask for others’ opinion.
 According to you, whatever you say is right and whatever you do is the best.
-You tend to impose your decision on others.
+You impose your decision on others.

 Self-Respect– You seek others’ opinion and value it.
 You never impose your decision on others.
 And if they have a better solution, you appreciate it and follow it.
 You never find it demeaning that others have a better approach than you.